Students from England, Scotland, Wales or EU (except the Republic of Ireland)

 Teaching on the course is mainly delivered by academic staff from the world-renowned Nutrition Innovation Centre for Food and Health (NICHE), a large research centre within the Biomedical Sciences Research Institute.
 NICHE undertakes high quality research to understand the links between diet and human development with a particular focus on obesity, cancer, heart disease, osteoporosis and ageing.
 We engage with a large number of local and international stakeholders including colleagues from the NHS, Academia and Industry as well as the general public and use this alongside our research to deliver a high quality degree.

-Nutrition and Food Science degrees have been ranked Top 15 in the UK in the Guardian University Guide 2023.
-Dietetics has a 92% student satisfaction rating in the National Student Survey 2022.
+Nutrition and Food Science at Ulster University is ranked 1st in the UK in the Guardian University Guide 2025.
+Dietetics has received 100% student satisfaction in the National Student Survey 2024.

 We’d love to hear from you!